Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

   <br><br>
 </p>

-## `Put an end` to manually managing signatures and out-of-office replies
+## `Put an End` to Manually Managing Signatures and Out-of-Office Replies
 <p>Every signature and every away message represents your brand, supports ongoing campaigns, and ensures compliance with legal requirements.</p>
 <p>Manual maintenance ties up resources, slows down updates, and increases the risk of errors and inconsistencies.</p>
 <p>With Set-OutlookSignatures, <strong>IT</strong> handles the initial setup and <strong>Marketing</strong> manages the templates themselves. <strong>Staff</strong> don’t have to worry about a thing, and corporate data stays within systems that <strong>Security</strong> already trusts.</p>